-- (i) IFRS 9 Financial instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
+- (1) IFRS 9 Financial Instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 replaces the multiple rules in IAS 39 and uses a single approach to determine whether a financial asset is measured at amortized cost or fair value.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
 IFRS 9 is effective for annual periods beginning on January 1, 2018.
 Earlier adoption is permitted.
-The Company is currently assessing the impact of this pronouncement. - (ii) IFRS 11 Joint Arrangements ("IFRS 11") was amended in May 2014 to require business combination accounting to be applied to acquisitions of interests in a joint operation that constitute a business.
+The Company is currently assessing the impact of this pronouncement. - (2) IFRS 11 Joint Arrangements was amended in May 2014 to require business combination accounting to be applied to acquisitions of interests in a joint operation that constitute a business.
 The amendments are effective for annual periods beginning on or after January 1, 2016.
-Earlier adoption is permitted.
-The Company is currently assessing the impact of this pronouncement. - (iii) IAS 1 Presentation of Financial Statements ("IAS 1") was amended in December 2014 in order to clarify, among other things, that information should not be obscured by aggregating or by providing immaterial information, that materiality consideration apply to all parts of the financial statements and that even when a standard requires a specific disclosure, materiality considerations do apply.
+The Company has assessed this new policy and determined that its adoption did not have a material impact on the Company's consolidated financial statements. - (3) IAS 1 Presentation of Financial Statements was amended in December 2014 in order to clarify, among other things, that information should not be obscured by aggregating or by providing immaterial information, that materiality consideration apply to all parts of the financial statements and that even when a standard requires a specific disclosure, materiality considerations do apply.
 The amendments are effective for annual periods beginning on or after January 1, 2016.
-Earlier adoption is permitted.
-The Company is currently assessing the impact of this pronouncement.
+The Company has assessed this new policy and determined that its adoption did not have a material impact on the Company's consolidated financial statements.